-The Rainbow lodge is the largest chalet at Sani Valley.
+The Rainbow Lodge is the largest chalet at Sani Valley.
 It has three en-suite bedrooms that can comfortably accommodate up to six people.

-Amiable and helpful lodge manager, Gareth Miller, has been running Sani Valley Lodge with wife Sam, since 2008.
+Friendly and helpful lodge manager, Gareth Miller, has been running Sani Valley Naure Lodge with wife Sam, since 2008.
 He has a small share in the property which was bought by his friends, the Hullet family, in 1980 as a holiday retreat.
 Before that it was a dairy farm owned by the Hogg family.

 “John Hullet built the dam and the property was used as a holiday retreat until about 1999, when the chalets started getting built,” he explains, adding that it was originally known as the Sani Valley Fly-Fishing and Game Lodge.

-He adds that the lodge has a growing wildlife population, the animals freely roaming the grounds.
+The lodge has a growing wildlife population, the animals freely roaming the grounds.

 It is quite common, and safe, to find animals grazing just a few metres away from the lodges.
-They also get very close to the quaint, two-level clubhouse where those not keen to fully cater for themselves can enjoy a buffet breakfast.
+They also get very close to the quaint, two-level clubhouse where those not keen to fully cater for themselves can enjoy a pre-booked buffet breakfast.

 “Covid ripped us apart.
 It’s been very tough and still is, although we are now full most weekends and overseas guests are starting to come back.
 However, it will be at least another year until we are back to normal levels, I think.